-- A. To maintain financial flexibility, the Company filed the Shelf Prospectus with Commissions on October 24, 2018.
+- A. To maintain financial flexibility, the Company filed a short-form base prospectus (the "Shelf Prospectus") with the securities regulatory authorities in each of the provinces and territories of Canada, except Québec (the "Commissions") on October 24, 2018.
 The Shelf Prospectus will, subject to securities regulatory requirements, enable Contact Gold to make offerings of up to \$30 million of any combination of Contact Shares, debt securities, subscription receipts, units and warrants (all of the foregoing, collectively, the "Securities") during the 25-month period that the Shelf Prospectus, including any amendments thereto, remains valid.
-The specific terms of any future offering of Securities will be established in a prospectus supplement to the Shelf Prospectus, which supplement will be filed with the applicable Canadian securities regulatory authorities. - B. On March 14, 2019, the Company closed the Private Placement issuing 9,827,589 Contact Shares, at a price of \$0.29 per Contact Share (the "Placement Price") for gross proceeds of \$2,850,001.
-Each Contact Share was accompanied by a Private Placement Right.
-Subject to the rules and limitations of the TSXV, each Private Placement Right shall automatically convert, without the payment of additional consideration, upon the earlier of the following "Conversion Scenarios": - (a) the closing of a public offering registered or qualified under the Securities Act of 1933, as amended (the "Securities Act") (a "Qualified Offering"); - (b) a Change of Control of Contact Gold; or - (c) one year following the closing date of the private placement ("Time Deadline"), for that number of additional Contact Shares determined as follows:
+The specific terms of any future offering of Securities will be established in a prospectus supplement to the Shelf Prospectus (a "Prospectus Supplement"), filed with the applicable Canadian securities regulatory authorities. - B. On March 14, 2019, the Company closed the Private Placement issuing 9,827,589 Contact Shares, at a price of \$0.29 per Contact Share (the "Initial Placement Price") for gross proceeds of \$2,850,001.
+Each Contact Share was accompanied by a "Private Placement Right".
+Subject to the rules and limitations of the TSXV, each Private Placement Right shall automatically convert, without the payment of additional consideration, upon the earlier of the following "Conversion Scenarios": - (a) the closing of a public offering registered or qualified under the United States' Securities Act of 1933, as amended (the "Securities Act") (a "Qualified Offering"); - (b) a Change of Control of Contact Gold; or - (c) one year following the closing date of the Private Placement ("Time Deadline").